Thousands expected to attend Springdale ‘Back to School Rally’ Wednesday

 SPRINGDALE, Ark.
-(KNWA) — Springdale Public Schools will be welcoming back students and their families in a big way Wednesday, Aug.
+(KFTA) — Springdale Public Schools will be welcoming back students and their families in a big way Wednesday, Aug.
 28.

 The second annual ‘Back to School Rally’ will be 5-7 p.m. at Arvest Ballpark.
 Tickets and parking are free for the first 10,000 guests.
 Code word “Springdale School District Rally” will be required for free parking, according to the Springdale School District.